blackberry/Community/other/Contribute.md

 branch of the [Community](https://github.com/BlackBerry-Community/Community/tree/master) repo.
 We prefer submissions via a GitHub [pull request](http://help.github.com/send-pull-requests/).

-If your change is a simple edit, you should be able to use Inline Editing, see [Quick Edit].
+You can use Inline Editing for most simple changes, see [Quick Edit].

 ### Create New Pages

-For substantial changes and for new content, you will need to use Git and GitHub to create and test your contribution;
+For substantial changes and for new content, you will need to use Git and GitHub to create and test your contribution.
-see [Technology Overview] for details.
+See [How to Create a New Page][create new page] and [Technology Overview] for details.

 Pages are written using one of these layouts:
 * [Basic](example-basic.html)